pjgueno/luftdaten_new/README.md

 https://github.com/opendata-stuttgart

 One can build her/his own Particulate Matter sensor for around 30 €.
 The traduction of our Website in english will be published soon.
-You will find there the instructions to build the sensor.# aqi
+You will find there the instructions to build the sensor.